Middle Tong-Tai dialect

 The Middle Tong-Tai dialect (通泰方言中区 (Tōng-Tài fāngyán zhōngqū)) is a branch of the Tong-Tai dialect and is mainly used in the districts including Rugao, Rudong (excluding Binfang), Taixing, east of Dongtai, east of Hai'an and southwest of Jinhai, China.
-Although it is divided into the category of Jianghuai Mandarin, a communication barrier still exists between it and other dialects of Jianghuai Mandarin like the Yangzhou dialect.
-The reason could be that these areas are closely bonded on the Wu region in history.
-For example, there is much marked bottom preservation of Wu Chinese in vernaculars of Rudong.
+Although it is classified into the category of Jianghuai Mandarin, a communication barrier still exists between it and other dialects of Jianghuai Mandarin like the Yangzhou dialect.
+The reason could be that these areas are closely linked to the Wu region in history.
+For example, there is marked preservation of Wu Chinese features in vernaculars of Rudong.

-So it can seem as a dialect based on Wu, but later reformed by Jianghuai Mandarin.
-Or as an interim zone between Wu and Jianghuai.
+Thus, it can be seen as a dialect based on Wu, but later reformed by Jianghuai Mandarin, or as an interim zone between Wu and Jianghuai.